A Sequence Construction of Cyclic Codes over Finite Fields: Preliminaries

 \subsection{Planar and APN polynomials}

 A function $f: \gf(q^m) \to \gf(q^m)$ is called {\em almost perfect nonlinear (APN)} if

 and is referred to as {\em perfect nonlinear or planar} if

 There is no perfect nonlinear (planar) function on $\gf(q^m)$ for even $q$.
-However, there are APN functions on $\gf(2^m)$.
+But there are APN functions on $\gf(2^m)$.
 Both planar and APN functions over $\gf(q^m)$ for odd $q$ exist.
-Some planar and APN monomials will be employed to construct cyclic codes in subsequent sections.
+For example, $x^2$ is a planar function on $\gf(q^m)$ for odd $q$, and $x^{q^{m}-2}$ is an APN function over $\gf(q^m)$.
+Perfect nonlinear and APN functions were used to construct linear codes in different ways in the literature.
+Some planar and APN monomials will be employed to construct sequences first, and the obtained sequences will be used to construct cyclic codes in subsequent sections.